 What’s your favourite thing about Ginebre restaurant?

 The restaurant is all him: the décor and the dishes.
 I’m just so proud of Javi.
-It’s ten years and he never gets tired.
+It’s eleven years now and he never gets tired.
 He’s always full of ideas and he’s so passionate about it.
 Every day Javi and the team come in here fresh and they love bouncing ideas off each other and thinking of ways to improve.
 There have loads of passion and motivation, which is something I really admire.
 There’s so much attention to detail.
 I might not notice things but Javi notices every little detail; everything always has to be perfect and he works really hard.

 The French chef Flo used to work with another chef who worked here before.
 We also have Mauri, who does the starters and desserts.
 They’ve made a really good team and work together really well.
 It’s difficult to get a team that really gels, but this team is amazing; it’s one of the best we’ve had!
 Javier the waiter is amazing (his name is Javier as well!).
 They’re always joking and having a laugh, so it’s a really good atmosphere.